Phelipe-Sempreboni/case-clients-marketing-campaingn/README.md

 ---

-Haverá um registro do passo a passo realizado para todo o desenvolvimento, desde a importação dos dados, análises dos dados até a apresentação, que estará repositório "Documentação", no arquivo de leitura chamado "Documentação".
+Haverá um registro do passo a passo realizado para todo o desenvolvimento, desde a importação dos dados, análises, até a apresentação, que estará no repositório "Documentação", no arquivo de leitura chamado "Documentação".

 ---